 Serial Murder (20 credits)

 This module explores the causal factors and criminological perspectives that relate to serial murder.
 Students will look at defining serial murder, highlighting the differences between serial murder, mass murder and spree killings.
 Students will also explore the social construction and media portrayals of serial murder, consider the theoretical perspectives and consider if serial murderers are born to kill?

-Research Methods in Criminology (20 credits)
+Doing Social Research (20 credits)

 This module will introduce students to the key methods in social research.
 Students will learn how to plan and design a project, explore quantitative, qualitative and mixed methodologies, learn how to analyse data, will consider research issues such as ethics and researching gender, ethnicity, childhood and social class.

 This module is split into two parts.
 Part one will consider the theoretical context of imprisonment focusing on the constructions of penal truths, the meaning of a penal controversy and definitions of penal legitimacy.
 Part two will consider specific controversial issues which may include drug taking; self-harm, self-inflicted deaths and other controversial deaths in prisons; mental health problems; experiences of women and, children and families of prisoners; racism; people who sexually offend and treatment programmes; rape, bullying and sexual violence in prisons in England and Wales.

 Criminal Law (20 credits)

 This module will build on Introduction to Criminal Process and Procedure and explore general principles that relate to criminal law; including burdens and standards of proof.
 The law on specific offences will be examined (including homicide, non-fatal offences against the person and theft).
 Students will also explore criminal law defences.

 The course will include trips and employer engagement and guest lectures, voluntary work will be encouraged and voluntary opportunities provided with the likes of the probation service, rehabilitation charities, victim support organisations and positive steps.